 Few to Many As part of a range of spaces and technologies, multiple furniture elements or monitors allow for a variety of solutions for different types of hybrid collaboration.
 Lots of factors need to be considered like how the space will be used, its size and available software and hardware features.
 Ownership plays a role here.
 If a team owns this space, they are more likely to take advantage of adjustable elements.
 If this is a widely-shared space, a fixed configuration may be more successful since typically meetings leave little time to test or troubleshoot devices.
-Hybrid "I think chests of drawers look more intriguing when the drawers are left partly open."

 Introducing the podcast where we think about work and ways to make it better.
 S1:E1 A New Vision for the Workplace with Chris Congdon S1:E2 Neuroscience of Community with David Rock S1:E3 Groupiness at Work with Annie Murphy Paul S1:E4 Loneliness, Lingering + Libraries with Eric Klinenberg S1:E5 Be More Human in the AI Age with Kevin Roose S1:E6 Innovation as a Recipe for Engaging Talent with Simone Ahuja S1:E7 RTO Is Like Returning From Deployment with Lt.
-Col. Adria Horn S1:E8 Change Community and Your Company with Kenny Clewett Episodes are published weekly in America.
+Col. Adria Horn S1:E8 Change Community and Your Company with Kenny Clewett Episodes publish weekly beginning October 25, 2022.
+Listen, Learn, Subscribe,